| < Prev 1 2 3 4 5

 Superbowl halftime, have angered Christians (and others).
 This nation, they say,

+is based on Judeo-Christian values, and these things should be prohibited.
 "How can you prove that our nation is really founded on Judeo-Christian values?" one asks.

 They respond, "Our laws are based on the 10 Commandments."
 But most of the 10 are